Scanning VIN Using Barcode Reader or OCR

 Dynamsoft Label Recognizer SDK accurately reads alphanumeric characters and standard symbols from images of varying background color, font, or text size.
 VINs on cars are a typical usage scenario among other applications.
 It’s quicker than a manual read and reduces human errors.

 Advanced text recognition solutions allow scanning VIN codes at a very high speed, at different angles, and at varying distances.

-Request a free trial and start implementing VIN scanning via optical character recognition in your application today.
+Request a free trial of Dynamsoft Label Recognizer SDK and start implementing VIN scanning via optical character recognition in your application today.

 More About VIN Barcodes